 While I thought the Titan was firmer than the Saatva HD, the Saatva HD featured better edge support.
-While sitting near the edge, the mattress barely compresses at all.
-While lying down near the edge of the Saatva HD, I feel very secure and comfortable.
+While sitting near the edge, the mattress barely compresses at all, and while lying down near the edge of the Saatva HD, I feel very secure and comfortable.

 You can see the edge support differences in the photos below.

 Pick Saatva HD If …

-- You are a heavier back sleeper.
-Between these two mattresses, the Saatva HD was a better match for back sleeping.
+- You are a heavier back sleeper- Between these two mattresses, the Saatva HD was a better match for back sleeping.
 The pillow-top will allow your hips to sink in a bit, while the zoned latex and coil layers provide extra lumbar support.
-You should feel both comfortable and supported when you are on your back, especially if you are a larger person.
+People should feel both comfortable and supported when they are on their back, especially if they are a larger person.

-- You are looking for a luxury, durable mattress.
-While the Saatva HD does cost more than the Titan, it really is a good investment.
+- You are looking for a luxury, durable mattress- While the Saatva HD does cost more than the Titan, it really is a good investment.
 The latex, high-density foams, and extra supportive coils mean the Saatva HD is worth the money.
-It even has a more luxurious look and feel if you want a high-end hotel mattress experience.
+It even has a more luxurious look and feel if people want a high-end hotel mattress experience.

-- You prefer a pillow-top.
-One of the main differences between these two mattresses is that the Saatva HD has a pillow-top feel, and the Titan has a feel you find with some of the best innerspring mattresses.
-If people like a plusher pillow-top feel on top of your mattress, the Saatva HD should be the way to go.
+- You prefer a pillow-top- One of the main differences between these two mattresses is that the Saatva HD has a pillow-top feel, and the Titan has a feel you find with some of the best innerspring mattresses.
+If people like a plusher pillow-top feel on top of their mattress, the Saatva HD should be the way to go.